 The most suitable place to take photos of Hagia Sophia from outside is Sultanahmet Park.
 You can photograph Hagia Sophia from various angles by walking around the fountain in the park.
 The most beautiful photos can be taken in the late afternoon.

-Hagia Sophia from the Sultanahmet Square
+3. Hagia Sophia Square

 Hagia Sophia Square is one of the suitable places to try street food in Istanbul.
 You can find freshly squeezed pomegranate juice, sweet corn and roasted chestnuts in the square, which is full of tourists at any time of the day.
 This lively environment will give you the opportunity to take beautiful photos of Hagia Sophia from the outside.